Tiffany Hendra Talks Season 2 Of ‘RHOD,’ Gets Candid About The Nude Scene Controversy, And Shares Who Is Her Least Favorite Housewife

 A photo posted by Tiffany Hendra (@tiffanyhendra) on

 Tiffany also gave the details of a horrific date rape she experienced as a teenager.
-She told Nati that while she never pressed charges, let alone even speak about the event until she was in her 30s, that her rapist had the audacity to send her a friend request on Facebook several years back.
+She told Nati that while she never pressed charges, let alone even speak about the event until she was in her 30s, her rapist had the audacity to send her a friend request on Facebook several years back.
 Tiffany said she didn’t even bother to respond to his friend request.

 Tiffany Hendra dished a lot of dirt during her time on the Domenick Nati Show and it’s definitely worth a listen.
-Check out the video above to see what she had to say about her co-star Maria Reyes, how she feels about Andrew Dice Clay and why she voted for Donald Trump among the juicy topics they chatted about on air.
+Check out the video above to see what she had to say about her co-star, Maria Reyes, how she feels about Andrew Dice Clay, and why she voted for Donald Trump among the juicy topics they chatted about on air.

 Do you want to see Tiffany Hendra back as a full-time housewife on Real Housewives of Dallas?
 Sound off in the comments below!